-Successfully completing the Medical College Admission Test, commonly called the MCAT, is a crucial step for students who planning a career as a health care professional.
-According to the Association of American Medical Colleges (AAMC), over 75,000 people take this exam every year.
-Medical school hopefuls must take this exam as nearly all U.S. and Canadian medical schools require MCAT scores as part of a student’s application package.
-Prospective students can also use MCAT scores for application to many other graduate programs in health professions.
-As MCAT performance affects educational options and career prospects, it is important that prospective medical students take this exam seriously and prepare properly with a study plan, becoming familiar with the exam, and developing effective test-taking strategies.
+Successfully completing the Medical College Admission Test, commonly called the MCAT, is a crucial step for students who are planning a career as health care professionals.
+According to the Association of American Medical Colleges (AAMC), over 75,000 graduates take this exam every year.
+Medical school hopefuls must take this exam as nearly all U.S. and Canadian medical schools require MCAT scores as part of a student’s application requirements.
+Prospective students can also use MCAT scores for application to many graduate programs in other health professions.
+As MCAT performance affects educational acceptance and eventual career prospects, it is important that prospective medical students take this exam seriously and prepare properly with a study plan, becoming familiar with the exam and developing effective test-taking strategies.

 The MCAT is a standardized exam administered by the AAMC.
 There is a fee to take the exam and examinees must schedule a date well in advance.
-This computerized multiple choice exam takes nearly six hours and is comprised of four parts: Biological Sciences, Physical Sciences, Verbal Reasoning, and a voluntary trial question portion.
+This computerized multiple choice exam takes nearly six hours and is comprised of four parts: Biological Sciences, Physical Sciences, Verbal Reasoning and a voluntary trial question portion.
 Examinees receive a scaled score based on the number of correct answers in each section.
-The exam is not curved and the voluntary trial section isn’t scored.
-Medical schools, other certain other health profession graduate programs, use the MCAT score as a predictive tool in determining the student’s likelihood for success during their medical studies and in the practice of medicine.
+The exam is not graded on a curve and the voluntary trial section isn’t scored.
+Medical schools and other notable health profession graduate programs use the MCAT score as a predictive tool in determining the student’s likelihood for success during their medical studies and in the practice of medicine.
 Not only does the exam measure a prospective student’s aptitude in tested topics, it also tests the critical thinking and problem solving skills that are necessary for success in a health profession.

 In addition to studying exam topics, students should ensure that they are familiar with the exam structure and type of questions on the exam.
-Using retired exams is particularly effective as students can test their knowledge on actual MCAT questions administered in the past.
-This helps students determine areas where they need more study, as they see which sections or types of questions they find difficult.
+Using retired old exams is particularly effective as students can test their knowledge on actual MCAT questions administered in the past.
+This helps students determine areas where they need more study and which sections or types of questions they find difficult.
 Taking practice tests also helps students become comfortable with the format of the questions and testing conditions.
 Being familiar with computer-based testing and the timing of the exam is extremely beneficial.
-Proper time management and stamina necessary to succeed as the MCAT is an exhausting examination.
-Practicing under testing conditions also cuts down on anxiety as students will know just what to expect on test day.
+Proper time management and stamina is really necessary to succeed on the MCAT which is an exhausting examination.
+Practicing under simulated testing conditions also cuts down on anxiety as students will know just what to expect on test day.

 If you’re planning on taking the MCAT, here are additional preparation tips:

-Develop a systematic and step-by-step study schedule leading up to test day.
+Develop a systematic and step-by-step study schedule leading up to your testing day.
 Even if you take a commercial study course, tailor it further to account for your specific strengths and weaknesses.

 Join a study group.
 This creates accountability and gives you a support system as you prepare for this challenging exam.
 You may also want to consult with current medical students on effective study strategies.